mcasimir/devise-i18n-views/README.md

+**devise-i18n-views has been merged into [devise-i18n](https://github.com/tigrish/devise-i18n).
+You should stop using devise-i18n-views and start using devise-i18n 1.0.0 or later.
+There will be no further releases of devise-i18n-views.**

 # devise-i18n-views

 If you're not familiar, [Devise](https://github.com/plataformatec/devise) "is a flexible authentication solution for Rails based on Warden".
 [Internationalization (aka i18n)](http://en.wikipedia.org/wiki/I18n) is a "means of adapting computer software to different languages, regional differences and technical requirements of a target market".